aderiyenko/lillydoo_trial/README.md

 #### Installation

-- add `lillydo.int` to your hosts file (optional, you can just use :80)
+- add `lillydoo.int` to your hosts file (optional, you can just use :80)
 - `make build && make run`
 - `make stop` to stop containers